15.09.20233 min

 Kotlin has been gaining popularity for several decent years now.
 Its biggest leap happened when Google chose it as the official language for native Android apps.
 It also gains more and more recognition on the backend, simplifying the development process, thanks to a more expressive syntax.

-It's strange because TIOBE itself claims:
+It's strange because TIOBE claims:

 The TIOBE Programming Community Index is an indicator of the popularity of programming languages.
 The index is updated once a month.
 The ratings are based on the number of qualified engineers worldwide, courses, and third-party vendors.

 If so, it's weird that JavaScript is only in 6th place (right before Visual Basic), C and C++ occupy 2nd and 3rd place, and Java and C# are behind them.
+Ever heard of TypeScript?
+That's good, because TIOBE did not.

 The Problem with TIOBE

-What appears in the index results directly from its methodology, which is presented on the TIOBE website:
+What appears in the index results directly stems from its methodology, which is presented on the TIOBE website:

 Basically the calculation comes down to counting hits for the search query